cholland1989/go-delay/README.md

 jitter.
 For example, `delay.RandomJitter(time.Second, 0.5)` will return a `time.Duration` between 0.5 seconds and 1.5 seconds.

-Package `sleep` provides wrapper functions to simplify the most common use case, passing the calculated delay to `time.Sleep`.
+Package `sleep` provides wrapper functions to simplify the most common use case.

 See the [documentation][doc] for more details.